ashadeep123/E-COMMERCE/README.md

 # E-COMMERCE
 "E-commerce stands for electronic commerce, allowing customers to shop online and process their payments.
-An e-commerce website enables visitors to find products, add them to their cart, and complete their purchase."
+An e-commerce website enables visitors to find products, add them to their cart, and complete their purchase."use for HTML and CSS.